 The CS50 IDE is very customizable when it comes to laying out panes and tabs.
 You could very easily split a pane horizontally or vertically, by right-clicking (on a PC) or Ctrl-clicking (on a Mac) somewhere next to the button atop the pane you want to split and choosing Split Pane in Two Rows or Split Pane in Two Columns.

 You could also move tabs between different panes by dragging and dropping a tab to the targeted pane or even to somewhere you want a new pane with that tab to be created.

-By default a theme called Cloud9 Day is selected, but if you prefer a dark theme, you can select it via View > Night Mode.
+By default a theme called Cloud9 Day is selected, but if you prefer a dark theme, you can select it via View > Dark Mode.